shubhambharti4716/Beagle12August/README.md

 * Height - 13–16 in (33–41 cm)
 * Weight - 22–25 lb (10.0–11.3 kg)
-* Coat -Short haired, hard coat of medium length
+* Coat -Short-haired, hard coat of medium length
 * Colour -Tricolor or white in combination with black & tan/brown or brown/tan
 * Life span - 12–15 years